 He stood fiddling with his phone, seemingly unsure whether or not he wanted headphones in or out.
-There are sandwich bags attached to the black plastic box but she doesn’t shift to better see them.
-Instead she keeps her eyes focused on the computer ahead of her, calculating the best time to squeeze back inside.
+There were sandwich bags attached to the black plastic box but she didn't shift to better see them.
+Instead she kept her eyes focused on the computer ahead of her, calculating the best time to squeeze back inside the coffee shop.
 There is still some seating in the front of the store along the window.
 Though, it looks back out onto the patio.

 As Chuck’s setting up his phone with the Wifi he sees the girl typing away at her laptop.
 Not one to enjoy sitting alone he sets up camp next to her so that he can watch the soccer game on his phone.
 He liked to use the Wifi here.
 It was free and there was a bathroom inside.
 He tried to be discreet and sat with his back mostly to her, looking out into traffic so that he could see her without looking at her.
 He’d noticed her sneakers while walking up, black with a white Nike logo striking across the side.
 He put his cane on the back left of his chair where he knew she could see it.

 ‘Oh thank god.’
-She thought, watching a young guy, Asian decent, walk out with two lattes in a to go container and sit down at the far end of the patio giving them breathing room, like a normal person.
+She thought, watching a young guy walk out with two lattes in a to go container and sit down at the far end of the patio giving them breathing room, like a normal person.
 The more she looked at the side of the older man’s head the more unnerved she was becoming.
-His GoArmy hat, rather than instill patriotic feelings, reminded her of all the untreated mental health issues facing the vets.
+His GoArmy hat, rather than instill patriotic feelings, reminded her of all the homeless vets and made her feel a bit sad.
 As if to punctuate the point he says out loud, to no one in particular, “Wow.
 Wow, oh wow.”.